Andrew Melbourne

 Fields of papers citing papers by Andrew Melbourne

-This network shows the specialization of papers citing the papers produced by Andrew Melbourne.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Andrew Melbourne.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Andrew Melbourne.
 The network helps show where Andrew Melbourne may publish in the future.

 Countries citing papers authored by Andrew Melbourne